raomingxian/payment/demo/src/main/resources/static/bower_components/flot/PLUGINS.md

 All you need to do to make a new plugin is creating an init function and a set of options (if needed), stuffing it into an object and putting it in the $.plot.plugins array.
-For example:
+For gfcz:

 ```js
 function myCoolPluginInit(plot) {